 This weekend I will be playing Super F!@#*£g Meat Boy, to give the game its full title.
 I will be cursing my way through the hundreds of impossible levels, failing time and time again, all the while ranting with increasing fervour at the tiny red character on my screen.
 Here's an excerpt, with some select words altered to protect those of a delicate sensibility.

-And then one of my flatmates will burst into my room, screaming "Tom what the
+And then one of my flatmates will burst into my room, screaming "Tom what the Shakespeare are you ranting on about?
+It's 5AM in the forking morning!"

 What will you be playing this weekend?